 What is IoT technology?
 IoT stands for Internet of Things and illustrates how technology can connect different objects, such as machines and other electronics, through networks to exchange and collect data.
 You may have heard the term smart tool or smart device.
 This illustrates the IoT capabilities in the tool or device.
-But how does this affect Oil and Gas?
+But how does this affect Internet of Thing (IoT) Impact To Oil & Gas Industry?
 Hint: Improve the communication and saving cost.

 How communications between people and machines will be enhanced by cloud computing and data collection sensors on instruments or people.
 People may imagine that during difficult economic times, investing in IoT will be off the table for most Oil & Gas companies.
 However, this is in fact an accurate time to investigate IoT because of the cost savings it can deliver.
 Furthermore, for companies that have been forced to shrink, IoT enables more productivity from less resources.
 In particular for human manual work replacement with the automated sensor at massive scale.